 Yes, you heard me right.
 The magic ingredient you can add to ganache to make it smooth and glossy again doesn’t alter the texture of your ganache, so whether you were going to use it for candy centers, a cake filling or a glaze, you can get right on with your business without missing a beat.

 How To Fix Broken Ganache Without Changing Its Texture

 To fix a broken ganache, put about a tablespoon of the ganache in a dry bowl.
 Bring approximately 2 Tablespoons of corn syrup to a boil (this takes literally seconds in the microwave).
-Whisk half** the boiling corn syrup into the small amount of broken ganache until it is smooth and shiny again.
+Whisk half the boiling corn syrup (which is all you need–you can get rid of the other Tablespoon of corn syrup) into the small amount of broken ganache until it is smooth and shiny again.
 Continue whisking in more and more of the broken ganache into your newly re-emulsified “seed ganache” (I just made that term up) until it’s all incorporated and the whole batch is smooth and glossy, just like perfect ganache should be.